esinkarahan/ruzgarli-liman/readme.txt

 this is the first
 learning git
 this is cardiff
-it is rainy outside today
+it is cloudy outside today